Kihumba/private-/Phase-A/Curriculum/3 - Object Oriented Programming/README.md

 **Skill Description**
 ----------
-By the end of Phase A - Homestudy, aspiring Andelans should be able to understand general OOP concepts and OOP in Python.
-This means that they can model a problem based off of the Object oriented programming paradigm.
+Aspiring Andelans should be able to discuss general OOP concepts and how OOP is implemented in Python with their peers.
+This means that they understand how to model a problem based on the object oriented programming paradigm, create classes with properties and methods and take advantage of OOP to keep their code DRY.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:
+After attaining this skill, and as a demonstration of it, I will have:

-1. Complete and pass Proctor assessment that tests knowledge of object oriented programming.
+1. A score of 80% or higher on Proctor.

 **Objectives**